gingters/SmartDev.ConfigurationMapper/README.md

 ### Scoping

 In Microsoft.Framework.ConfigurationModel it is possible to scope your configuration down in a hiearchy.
 Either by nesting Json objects or by separating your key names with colons.
-You can scope your class to a certain Sub-key by either adding an attribute to your class:
+You can scope your class to a certain sub-key by either adding the `ScopeAttribute` to your class:

     [Scope("Some:Sub:Key")]
     public class MyConfig